-APSCU, one of the premier educational associations in the nation's capital, represents its membership at the White House; on Capitol Hill; before the Departments of Education and Labor; at the FTC and SEC and within the higher education community.
-APSCU has 1,750 members – including more than 1,400 schools, institutes, colleges and universities and over 260 corporate partners*.
+APSCU, one of the premier education associations in the nation's capital, represents its membership at the White House, on Capitol Hill, before the departments of Education and Labor, at the Federal Trade Commission and the Securities and Exchange Commission, and within the higher education community.
+APSCU has 1,750 members--including more than 1,400 schools, institutes, colleges, and universities and over 260 service providers.*

 For more information or to apply for APSCU Membership click one of the following links:

 Focus: To highlight Allied Members that use APSCU as a prime marketing outlet and to bundle various marketing opportunities, such as advertising and exhibiting, thus providing an up-front marketing commitment beneficial both to the member and APSCU.

 For more information or to apply for Allied Plus Membership, click one of the following links:

 APSCU Allied Membership

 Focus: To attract business partners that serve our schools and increase their visibility to the APSCU college membership.